WUSTL-Biol4220/home/README.md

 * [GitHub Classroom]()

 ### Getting started
-See the [getting started](getting_started.md) page for help on topics, such as:
+See the [getting started](getting_started.md) page provides brief tutorials for using course resources and techonologies.
-- using VPN
-- accessing the virtual machines
-- using Github
-- submitting assignments

 ### Labs
 Labs will be posted [here](labs.md) on a weekly basis.
 This page also contains information on how to submit labs